Author: As-Safir (Lebanon) Posted May 11, 2012

 In light of Shiite sectarian sentiments and distinction, the Kuwaiti government dug in its heel and supported Iraq in its war against Iran.
 However, the Shiites rejected the Iraqi invasion, which started a new phase of national integration.

 Nevertheless, the invasion by Iraq came to stir up tensions once again between both parties.
-What’s more, Shiites made matters worse when they demanded that the Day of Ashura be recognized as an official holiday, and that the Jaafari doctrine be part of school curriculum.
+What’s more, Shiites made matters worse when they demanded that the Day of Ashoura be recognized as an official holiday, and that the Jaafari doctrine be part of school curriculum.

 However, the greatest tension lies in the current situation of the country, with deep divides between officials regarding domestic and regional issues.